 So, if you’re doing everything else right — like following the healthy habits outlined above — it may help to layer these foods or their active ingredients into your healthy lifestyle.
 Just be sure to speak with your doctor before incorporating any new supplement into your regimen, particularly if you have an existing health condition such as heart disease or diabetes.

+Metabolism is a complex process influenced by just about all of your daily habits.
 There are some fixes for this, too.
 You can hone in on the basics, such as getting quality sleep, eating a balanced diet with plenty of protein and an array of micronutrients, and implementing muscle-maintaining workouts.
-These are are your best bet for supporting healthy metabolism for life, and incorporating specific metabolism-boosting foods may provide an additional, subtle-but-meaningful boost, too.
+These are your best bet for supporting healthy metabolism for life, and incorporating specific metabolism-boosting foods may provide an additional, subtle-but-meaningful boost, too.

 Good food brings people together.
 So do good emails.